Goals and tasks

-Hoffnungsbaum e.V. is a non-profit association whose primary purpose is to promote research.
-However, as lay experts, we are also often the first point of contact for those affected after diagnosis or for questions of any kind relating to the disease.
+Hoffnungsbaum e.V. is a non-profit organization whose primary purpose is to promote research.
+As lay experts, we are also often the first point of contact for those affected after diagnosis or with any disease-related questions.
 In this way, we perform typical self-help tasks.
-Our association's work focuses on the following four areas:
+The following four key areas define our association's work:

 Research funding

-• Collecting and managing donations (see Funding, Fundraising)
+• Collecting and managing donations (see Financing, Appeals for donations)

-• Tendering and awarding of subsidies (see Research funding)
+• Tendering and awarding of funding (see Research funding)

 • Participation in international research projects (e.g. TIRCON)